TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/3-programming-secure-extensions.rst

 The content of ``{variable1}`` is sent to htmlspecialchars(), the content of ``{variable2}`` is not changed.
-The ViewHelper must get the unchanged data because we can not foresee what should be done with the data.
+The ViewHelper must retrieve the unchanged data because we can not foresee what should be done with the data.
 For this reason ViewHelpers that output parameter directly have to handle special characters correctly.